zJoaoMarcos/backend-littlecomplete/README.md

 - [x] Should be able update Departaments props;
 - [x] Should be able update Equipament department;
 - [ ] Should be able list the Equipaments and your Relationship;
-- [ ] Should be able listar os Usuários e os seus Equipamentos e Sistemas;
+- [ ] Should be able list Users and your Equipaments e Systems;
 - [ ] Should be able list Systems;
 - [ ] Should be able update User Equipment;
 - [ ] Should be able update User title;
-- [ ] Should be able update User department;
+- [x] Should be able update User department;

 ## BRs (Business Rules)